sid-5/ROS_with_Arduino/README.md

 * Use to mobile app to control the bot in gazebo

 ### Controlling Turtlesim
-* This can be easily done by uploading the Arduino sketch and running the turtlesiim node
+* This can be easily done by uploading the Arduino sketch and running the turtlesim node